ramparvathaneni1/start-here/README.md

 * Before proceeding make sure that you have spelled the password correct which should be **postgres**

-To resolve a PostgreSQL authentication error by setting the authentication method to `md5`, follow these steps:
+To resolve a PostgreSQL authentication error by setting the authentication method to `md5`, run the following script:

+1. `sudo sh ~/mef/start-here/fixpg.sh`

+If this doesn't work, try the following:

 1. **Open `pg_hba.conf` for Editing**:
    In the terminal, run: